FridljDa/FridljDa.github.io/src/content/blog/diabetic-retinopathy-detection.md

   - Science
   - Machine Learning
 math: true
+image: /images/blog/diabetic-retinopathy-detection/fundus-image-without-corner.jpg
 ---

+*This blog post is based on a group project completed in the "Deep Learning" class at Yale University under the guidance of [Professor Smita Krishnaswamy](https://medicine.yale.edu/profile/smita-krishnaswamy/).
+The project was a collaborative effort with Alaa Alashi, Taieb Bennani, and Xinyue Qie.*

 Diabetic retinopathy (DR) is a prevalent retinal disorder affecting over 103 million individuals with diabetes globally, with numbers predicted to rise to 125 million by 2030.
 Timely diagnosis is vital as untreated DR can lead to serious consequences, including irreversible retinal detachment, neovascular glaucoma, diabetic macular edema (DME), and potential vision loss.
 Fundus photographs displaying hemorrhages and exudates are used by medical professionals to diagnose DR, and precise classification algorithms can enhance diagnostic efficiency and accuracy, enabling earlier intervention and management.